 Journey Time: 2 hours

-Departure: ADO Bus Terminal Cancun Downtown Google Maps)
+Departure: ADO Bus Terminal Cancun Downtown (via Google Maps)

-If you don’t like the idea of catching a bus or driving in Mexico, you can easily reach Tulum by shuttle or private transfer.
+If you don’t like the idea of catching a bus or driving in Mexico, you can easily get transportation from Cancun to Tulum by shuttle or private transfer.

-With a transfer you can reach Tulum from the airport in as little as 1.5 hours.
-You will be shuttled in air-conditioned comfort in a large minivan (usually up to 11 people will fit).
+The Tulum Shuttle will get you from the airport to the beach in as little as 1.5 hours.
+You will be shuttled in air-conditioned luxury in a large minivan (usually up to 11 people will fit).

-The cost of a shared shuttle to Tulum is as little as $16 (for this service here which isn’t reviewed) but they can fluctuate and become more expensive closer to your travel dates.
+A Tulum shuttle may be shared for as little as $16 (for this Tulum shuttle service which isn’t reviewed) but they can fluctuate and become more expensive closer to your travel dates.

 What’s the difference between a private transfer and a shuttle?